stevesaliman/gradle-properties-plugin/README.md

 is a great way to put the client's custom text into a single file per client, and specify at build time which client's banners should be used.

-5. The command line properties set with -P arguments.
+7. The command line properties set with -P arguments.

+If the project was three levels deep in a project hierarchy, The steps 1 and 2 would apply to the root project, then the plugin would check the files in the parent project before continuing on with steps 3 and 4.
+More formally, the plugin applies project and environment files, when found, from the root project down to the plugin that applies the plugin.

 As with standard Gradle property processing, the last one in wins.
 The properties plugin also creates a "filterTokens" property that can be used to